FLASH SALES: discover new special offers every week!

 How to Plant?

-Easy to cultivate, once well established, these perennial and hardy plants are trouble-free.
+Easy to grow, once well established, these perennial and hardy plants are trouble-free.
 The secret?
 The soil must be light, cool during summer, and especially well-drained (excess water in summer or winter would be fatal).

 • Loosen the soil, working it well.